 Before we talk about brisket. let’s talk about butchers.
 There are three types of butchers in Ireland (excluding supermarket butchers who I have little experience of).

 I like this kind of butcher.
 She buys premium animals that are probably heritage breeds and from very local farms.
 She most likely slaughters and breaks down the animals herself.
 She butchers the animal into mostly roasts and steaks.
 She then dry ages the animal for a long time, cures it in a nice home-made brine, or makes very high-quality sausages and mince.
 This butcher sells at a premium price and for the most part supplies a fixed range of cuts.
 Peter Hannon, FX Buckley, and James Whelan are some butchers than spring to mind.

 We’ll be very honest here and tell you that if you are buying your meat from this type of butcher then you are buying meat that should not be covered in sauce or dry rub.
 The butcher has done the work for you and the meat should be well flavoured and will need nothing but some premium sea salt.
 Is that a good thing?
-Well personally I am not a huge fan of very dry-aged beef so for me I prefer to add flavour with spices or just salt, but I do get it.
+Yes it is, but sometimes we like a little seasoning and sauce.

 The Granny Pleasing Butcher